Floorp-Projects/Floorp/docs/contributing/editor.rst

 Instructions on the installation of irony-mode are available at the `irony-mode github repo <https://github.com/Sarcasm/irony-mode>`__.

-irony-mode requires a :ref:`compilation database <CompileDB back-end / compileflags>`.
+irony-mode requires a :ref:`compilation database <CompileDB back-end-compileflags>`.

 Note that irony-mode, by default, uses elisp to parse the :code:`compile_commands.json` file.
 As gecko is a very large codebase, this